 Toyohari Acupuncture – East Asian Meridian Therapy

-Toyohari is Japanese Acupuncture, a powerful yet gentle therapeutic system for both preventing disease and maintaining health.
+Toyohari is East Asian Meridian Therapy (Japanese Acupuncture), a powerful yet gentle therapeutic system for maintaining both disease and health.

-Toyohari differs from most other forms of acupuncture in that it uses gentle yet effective treatment methods, placing great emphasis on diagnosis using pulse and palpation skills.
+Toyohari differs from most other forms of acupuncture in that it uses gentle yet effective treatment methods, placing great emphasis on eastern medicine diagnosis using pulse and palpation skills.

 Toyohari needling is “contact needling”, where a silver filament (needle) or probe is held over the skin without touching it.
 No discomfort is experienced.

 Common complaints such as management of pain, fatigue, stress related to some autoimmune disorders.
 East Asian Medicine treatments can assist through the application of Toyohari.
 Toyohari treatment is also effective for bruises, sprains, muscular skeletal disorders.

 Children from birth to the age of 10 can be successfully treated with Toyohari Acupuncture.
 This non-invasive method of stroking with specific instruments is not only soothing but enables very quick healing in children.